BioLM/py-biolm/docs/model-docs/Progen-2_BFD90.rst

 Applications of Progen-2
 -----------------------

-ProGen-2 is capable of generating novel protein sequences, predicting protein functions, and assessing protein fitness without extra fine-tuning.
-It aids in understanding evolutionary patterns by capturing the distribution of observed evolutionary sequences, facilitating the design of new proteins with desired properties and functionalities, and providing insights into their viability and effectiveness.
+Progen-2 enables generation of novel protein sequences, prediction of protein functions, and assessment of protein fitness without additional fine-tuning.
+It facilitates comprehension of evolutionary patterns by modeling the distribution of observed evolutionary sequences.
+This empowers design of proteins with targeted properties and functionalities, while garnering insights into viability and efficacy.

-The model has a big use in enzyme engineering, by capturing the distribution of observed evolutionary sequences For instance, by analyzing the evolutionary sequences, one could identify conserved residues or motifs that are crucial for enzyme function or stability.
-This information could then be used to design novel enzymes with desired properties, such as increased catalytic activity or altered substrate specificity, by mimicking or building upon these conserved evolutionary features.
-It provides a data-driven approach to identify and understand the fundamental features that could be engineered to achieve desired enzymatic properties.
+For enzyme engineering, Progen-2's capture of evolutionary sequence distributions has considerable utility.
+Analysis of conserved residues and motifs within evolutionary sequences can illuminate key determinants of enzyme function and stability.
+This knowledge enables the design of enzymes with optimized attributes like enhanced catalytic activity or altered substrate specificity by replicating or expanding upon these conserved evolutionary elements.

 * Capturing the distribution of observed evolutionary sequences.
 This can be used in enzyme engineering; by analyzing the evolutionary sequences, scientist can identify conserved residues or motifs that are crucial for enzyme function or stability.
 In addition, ProGen-2 can be used to complete partial sequences of an enzyme.